DanielGlidewell/modular-monoliths-deep-dive/README.md

 # Modular Monoliths - Getting Started
-This repo represents my work following along with Steve Smith's course at [Dometrain](https://www.dometrain.com).
+This repo represents my work following along with the course [Steve Smith](https://ardalis.com/) created at [Dometrain](https://www.dometrain.com).

 I will update this readme with my notes as I proceed through the course.

+EDIT: May 28th - I've finished!
+This is such a fantastic course and I can't recommend it enough for grokking how to architect modular systems in general and in .NET specifically.
+Bravo.

 ## May 28th, 2024
 Modeled a `CartItem` and enhanced `ApplicationUser` to have a concept of a shopping cart.
 This module is using the mediator pattern and CQRS as opposed to a simple service class in order to deliver a loosely-coupled feature set.